alesbrelih/docker-networking/README.md

 ## Inspecting traffic:

-1. Find bridge network that was created by docker compose.
+1. Find the bridge network that was created by docker compose.

 ```bash
 ┌──(root㉿kali)-[/home/ales/personal/docker-networking]